Updated April 21, 2021

 This list helps us understand which are the toxins of greatest importance.
 It even highlights two that haven’t been on our radar before.
 These are:

-- Bifenthrin: used in Australia in a long-acting residual form to control outdoor pests.
+- Bifenthrin: used in Australia as a long-acting residual chemical to control outdoor pests.
 Cats are probably being poisoned when it gets on their bodies and they lick it off.

 - Minoxidil: a liquid medicine for human male-pattern hair loss sold as Regaine®.
 Contact with cats caused respiratory and cardiac failure.